Mytrayee17/Smart-Fit/README.md

    cd smart-fit

-   we are unable to deploy it in vultr server
+   we are unable to deploy it in vultr server we needmore guidence about the server deployment